Suggested Searches

 Robots are poised to make what was once thought to be impossible in space a reality.

 From extending the lifespan of satellites, to assembling massive life-seeking telescopes in space, to refueling and repairing spacecraft on journeys to distant locations, the possibilities are endless.
-Key to these endeavors is demonstrating the foundational capabilities – servicing, assembly, and manufacturing.
+To achieve these endeavors it is essential to demonstrate foundational capabilities – servicing, assembly, and manufacturing.

 Servicing